crdant/cf-resource/README.md

-# Cloud Foundry Resource
+# Cloud Foundry Route Resource

-An output only resource (at the moment) that will deploy an application to a Cloud Foundry deployment.
+An output only resource (at the moment) that will create/map/unmap routes for cloud foundry.

 ## Source Configuration